-HDOT NEWS RELEASE: Piers 12 & 15 Improvements Project Begins with Groundbreaking CeremonyPosted on Apr 21, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: Piers 12 & 15 Improvements Project Begins with Groundbreaking CeremonyPosted on Apr 21, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The state Department of Transportation (HDOT), Harbors Division, launched the Piers 12 and 15 Improvements Project at Honolulu Harbor with a groundbreaking ceremony earlier today.
 This project involves the relocation of the Clean Islands Council (CIC) and Marine Spill Response Corporation (MSRC) vessels from Pier 35 to Piers 12 and 15 which will consolidate marine emergency response efforts during oil spills.
 Other improvements include a new electrical system, waterlines, dock fenders and mooring bollards along with upgraded lighting, roofing, fencing, and pavement.

 The estimated construction cost is $10 million, 100-percent of which will be provided by state funds.
 Work is anticipated to be completed by May of 2016.